Investigation: Are Philadelphia-area police departments diverse as communities they serve?

 It's unfortunate, and certainly highlights the need for improved policing and diversity, so those diverse voices can be heard.

-An ABC7 analysis of FBI Arrest Data showed that metro areas with smaller shares of officers of color tended to have greater racial disparities in arrests.
+An analysis from our sister station ABC7 of FBI Arrest Data showed that metro areas with smaller shares of officers of color tended to have greater racial disparities in arrests.
 In metros with only 10 percent officers of color, Black people were about five times more likely to be arrested than white people, while in metros with 50 percent officers of color, that disparity in arrest rates shrank by more than half.

 Most people in the U.S. believe that Black people and other minorities are not treated equally to white people in the criminal justice system.
 An ABC News/Washington Post poll last month found that 30 percent of all Americans -- and just eight percent of Black Americans -- believe that minorities receive equal treatment.
 A July 2020 ABC News/Washington Post poll found that only 10 percent of Black Americans think the police treat Black and white people equally.